-The record indicates that the Retailer Operations Division conducted a Need for Access evaluation and determined that the Appellant firm did not qualify for SNAP authorization under this provision.
+The record indicates that the Office of Retailer Operations and Compliance conducted a Need for Access evaluation and determined that the Appellant firm did not qualify for SNAP authorization under this provision.
 After a review of all available evidence in this case, this review agrees that authorization under the Need for Access provision is not appropriate in this case.